 This area is between Cedar Park and the Arboretum and is basically more affordable than either.
-They're for the most part not overly tough on credit, but no broken leases and background issues are on a case by case basis.
-That's misdemeanors... felonies will be denied.
-Most of the properties (not all by any means) are solid B's.
-This area was developed in the early to mid eighties and is very convenient to just about anything you might need.
+Most of the properties (not all by any means) are Class A and Class B apartments.
+This area was developed in the early to mid eighties adn 90s and is very convenient to just about anything you might need.
 All in all its a very good place to live.
 It's accessible to Round Rock, as a matter of fact, much of it is in the Round Rock school district.
 If your looking in this area check out the Arboretum, Cedar Park, and Parmer too.

 The Parmer area is really an extension of 620.
-Built in Austins go-go days and for the dotcomers.
-Who,incidentally, failed to show up.
 All the properties are new and very nice.
 Like the 620 area its very competitive and credit and income rule here.
-This area is kinda Cedar Park and Kinda NW Austin and kinda Round Rock depending on where you are on Parmer.
+This area is kind of like Cedar Park and NW Austin and Round Rock depending on where you are on Parmer.
 The schools are good and the area is very convenient for shopping and about anything else you want to do.
 They oftentimes run awesome deals on apartments and there always worth checking out.
 Parmer is a very long street... so look at Cedar Park, NW Austin and Round Rock if your thinking about living here.

 The 620 area

 The 620 area is truly a great place to live.
-Close to the lake and there has been enough development in the last few years to say its convenient to everything... livingwise.
-Back when the dotcoms were going to take over the universe and Austin was in the middle of all that... the 620 area was developed.
+Close to the lake and there has been enough development in the last few years to say its convenient to everything...
 Some extremely nice apartments, with kitchen islands and accent walls, luxury living, unbelievable pools and everything imaginable in terms of coolness.
-The area was built to appeal to the upscale, soon to be zillionaire dotcomers.
-Then came the bust...ooops..don't you hate it when that happens.
-Nowadays... the 620 area is extremely well priced, sometimes ridiculously well priced and highly competitive.
+The area was built to appeal to the upscale young people. .. the 620 area is extremely well priced, sometimes ridiculously well priced and highly competitive.
 This is another area where credit and income rule and they rarely work with anything.
 You could almost say the area itself is a greenbelt.
 It's that nice.
 If you like this area also check out Cedar Park and NW Austin.

 The Farwest area is another great area.
 Built mostly in the 60's and 70's its older and has charm.
 Lots of charm actually.
-Very importantly, Its on the UT shuttle and this is where we like to take students.
+Very importantly, Its on the UT shuttle and this great for students.
 Its convenient to shopping and just a great place to live.
 No w/d connections in the 1/1's.
 But always onsite laundry rooms.
-Its a little pricey... but much ess so than campus.
+Its a little pricey... but much less so than campus.
 Lots of grad students and professionals live here...nice mix.
 Farwest also has excellent schools.
 If you like this area also check out the Arboretum.

-Next to downtown, Southwest Austin is one of the most expensive aresa in town to live in.
-Its in the Eanes school district, one of the highest and best rated school districts in the nation.
+Next to downtown, Southwest Austin is one of the most expensive areas in town to live in.
+Some of it is in the Eanes school district, one of the highest and best rated school districts in the nation.
 A+ properties or B+ properties are kind of meaningless here and you'll find both.
 If you want to live SW you are looking at a highly desirable area of Austin.
 Its upscale, convenient, with lots of greenbelts, restaurants and just plain ol' interesting places.
 You'll need excellent credit along with a strong income to qualify here.
 If you find this area a little pricey check out Brodie.
 Also check out downtown Austin if you have plenty of money.

 The Brodie area has many first class A+ properties.
 That means your credit must be good to excellent to qualify, (75% good at least).
 Its a little more affordable than SW Austin and is very convenient to downtown.
 In fact its convenient period.
 Grocery stores, video stores, restaurants, you name it.
 Anything you need or want is close-by.
 Like all areas of Austin it also has some nice B properties which are a little more forgiving on credit.
 Be sure and check out SW Austin if you like this area.

 Central Austin is old Austin.
 Built primarily in the 60's and 70's it's a cross between students, old hippies, and everything in between.
-This is where "keep Austin weird " originated and rightly so.
+This is where "keep Austin weird " originated and rightfully so.
 Almost none of these properties have w/d connections particularly in the 1/1's.
-Your neighbor may be a tattoo artist or a doctor and there probably good friends.
 Some places here are better than others and its best to use an Austin apartment locator like one of us who understands management companies.
 The area itself is both north and south of the river depending on your point of view.
 Qualifying can be easy or tough.
 The area is very diverse.
 The closer you get to downtown the higher the rent.
 For the most part they're more interested in your income and past rental history than your actual credit.
 All the properties are old period,... but many of them are interesting.
 If this is what your looking for check out Farwest and Hydepark too.

 Metric/Wells Branch area